How To Prevent Split Ends And Stop Ruining Your Hair

 • Single Strand Knot: Solo entanglement, seen in curly hair.

-Why do split ends occur in the first place?
-Well, get a detailed insight on the causes in the section below.
+Here you can learn more details on the various types of split ends.
+But why do split ends occur in the first place?
+Well, get an insight on the causes in the section below.
 Check it out!

 Causes Of Split Ends